You are fearfully and wonderfully made! You’ve heard it. You’ve read it. You have it inscribed on a wall plaque.

 This is also why self-esteem falls flat.
 Frankly, you and I aren’t really all that amazing.
 I mean, we are amazing but only because God designed us that way.
 Pepping myself up on my own awesomeness only keeps me out of the body image pit for a few hours.

 We are the creation.
 Not the creator.
-We get in trouble every time we try to worship ourselves.
+We get in trouble every time we try to worship ourselves using the words “fearfully and wonderfully made.”
 (Romans 1:25 spells this out.)

 Psalms 139:14 may well be the most helpful verse for transforming our body image–if we would adjust the way we read it.
 Moving our gaze off of ourselves and onto our amazing creator, I believe, is part of the first step to finding true body image freedom.

 Do you agree?
-How do you read this verse?
+How do you read this verse about being fearfully and wonderfully made?